Accenture-CHHS-Team/CHHS-RFI-Web/README.md

 # California Health and Human Services Agency - Accenture ADPQ Vendor Pool Prototype - Technical Approach

+##Prototype
+The prototype may be accessed at http://calhhs.client-code.com/

 ##Team
 > Assigned one leader and gave that person authority and responsibility and held that person accountable for the quality of the prototype submitted